SystemsScientist/C-Programming-for-Beginners-Section-05/README.md

 by Jason Fedin, which covers basic data types, enums and chars, format specifiers, and command line arguments.

-See the following link for this course: <a href="https://www.udemy.com/course/c-programming-for-beginners-/" target="_blank" title="C Programming"> </a>
+See the following link for this course: <a href="https://www.udemy.com/course/c-programming-for-beginners-/" target="_blank" title="C Programming">C Programming for Beginners</a>

 In this repository, I incorporated Code::Blocks Integrated Development Environment (IDE) and the Vim text editor along with Git and GitHub